diqidoq/jass/README.md

-# QCSS (Qualified CSS)
+# JASS (play Jasm CSS conducted by SASS)
-<sup> Development started in 2012, first released in 2015 & supported by www.maroqqo.com </sup>
+<sup> Development started in 2012 formerly named QCSS (with LESS), first released in 2015 and refactored to JASS (with SASS) in 2023.
+Supported by www.maroqqo.com </sup>

  > _Stop learning frameworks.
 Start building web apps._ :+1:

-A simple utility first type of "describe your style as class" CSS framework started in 2012.
-Refactored in 2023 to keep being cross browser compatible back to 2009.
+A simple utility first type of "describe your style as class" CSS framework with no stylesheet editing and no recompiling for new themes in mind.
+Refactored in 2023 and renamed to JASS to keep being cross browser compatible down  to 2009 while using SASS (SCSS) for the generator.
 As an easy out-of-the-box styling layer from the bottom up by using a creative class group naming approach easy to learn and to reuse for each project.

 > [!NOTE]
 > Great to see that the margin/padding altering extension classes (e.g. mr1, pr2) based on the grid space have found its way into **Bootstrap v4 and v5**.
 And great to see that a CSS framework like **tailwindcss** has taken over this utility first approach here into a fully-fledged CSS framework in 2017.
 Just would have been nice to credit it all somewhere.
 I published this qcss idea in 2012. :) Without maintaining it carefully enough.
 So it's OK ;-)